-Vida Pharmacal patented its formula in 2016 after a decade of research.
-The formula was initially tested in veterinary patients presenting with Chagas disease and in military working dogs at Lackland Air Force Base, San Antonio, Texas.
-It also was tested on primates and marine mammals with a 100% cure rate.
-A commer- cially available formula is under review by the U.S. Food and Drug Administration (FDA).
-When approved for veterinary use, the drug will be marketed by Vida Pharmacal and distributed through existing veterinary pharmaceutical distribution channels.
+Vida Pharmacal’s formula was initially tested in veterinary patients presenting with Chagas disease and in military working dogs at Lackland Air Force Base, San Antonio, Texas.
+It also was tested on primates and marine mammals with 100% successful treatment.
+The drug will be submitted for review by the Center for Veterinary Medicine (CVM)—a division of the Food and Drug Administration (FDA)—for veterinary use.
+When approved, the drug will be marketed by Vida Pharmacal and distributed through existing veterinary pharmaceutical distribution channels.

 About Vida Pharmacal

-Vida Pharmacal develops, markets, and distributes pharmaceuticals designed to treat Neglected Tropical Diseases (NTDs) for veterinary patients.
-Founded in 2017, Vida Pharmacal is headquartered in Bulverde, Texas and is privately held. https://www.vidapharmacal.com.
+Vida Pharmacal develops, markets, and distributes pharmaceuticals designed to treat rare and Neglected Tropical Diseases (NTDs) for veterinary patients.
+Founded in 2017, Vida Pharmacal is headquartered in Spring Branch, Texas and is privately held. https://www.vidapharmacal.com.

 Destiny Madigan +1.361.548.5057 email@example.com